-What is it that makes this Casio PX770 Privia digital furniture cabinet piano an instrument that you may want to consider in this price range under $1000?
-This model includes the full sleek compact furniture stand, triple pedal furniture attachment, and the piano has a built-in sliding key cover (which portable digital pianos do not have), included full music rack, and a piano control panel that is built-in to the piano left side panel to give it a less cluttered look.
+What is it that makes this Casio PX770 or PX-765CB Privia digital furniture cabinet piano an instrument that you may want to consider in this price range under $1000?
+These 2 models include the compact furniture stand, triple pedal furniture attachment, and the piano has a built-in sliding key cover (which portable digital pianos do not have), included full music rest, and a piano control panel that is built into to the piano left side panel to give it a less cluttered look.

 Here are the 5 main improvements on the PX770 over the previous model